wohfab/fabianwohlgemuth.de/src/projects/photography.md

     summary: 'Not the beach, unfortunately.
 Just a rain retension basin (Regenrückhaltebecken) inmidst the city center of Bielefeld, Germany.'
     image: '/images/featured/sea.jpg'
 team: [1]
+primaryCTA:
+  title: 'You like what you see or need photos yourself?
+Shoot me a message'
+  summary: 'I am open to photography gigs of all sorts.
+Whether you need product shots, portraits for your next job application (or just for yourself), or you want to just hang around with me in Bielefeld or sorroundings, to take pictures, please write me!'
+  buttonText: 'Write me a mail'
+  buttonUrl: 'mailto:fw@fabianwohlgemuth.de?subject=Photography'
+---
 ---